anza-xyz/agave/shred/README.md

 enough to skip verification is not the same as having something to forward.

 An earlier draft made provenance a third type parameter with a marker per origin.
-It did not earn the parameter. `resign` was the only rule that turned on provenance, and it is a runtime check either way, because whether a shred is resignable also depends on a wire bit its variant byte carries; a type that ruled out three of four origins still could not rule out an unresigned variant.
+It did not earn the parameter. `resign` was the only rule that turned on provenance, and the origin it turns on is decided at runtime anyway: which door the bytes came through is what a packet reader or a recovery pass knows, not something the call site can name statically once shreds of mixed origin share a collection.
 What the parameter cost was paid on every signature in the crate, plus an `Unspecified` marker and a `forget_provenance` widening that existed for the one real path that needs mixed origins in one
 collection: blockstore insert holds shreds that just arrived, shreds already stored and shreds